-Information on household reported medical conditions and procedures associated with each hospital inpatient stay event is provided on this file.
+Information on household-reported medical conditions and procedures associated with each hospital inpatient stay event is provided on this file.
 There are up to four condition and CCC codes (IPICD1X-IPICD4X, IPCCC1X-IPCCC4X) and up to two procedure codes (IPPRO1X and IPPRO2X) listed for each hospital inpatient stay event.
-In order to obtain complete condition information associated with an event, the data user/analyst must link to the MEPS 2006 Medical Conditions File.
-Details on how to link the 2006 STAZ file to the MEPS 2006 Medical Conditions File are provided in Section 5.2 and the MEPS 2006 Appendix File, HC-102I.
-The data user/analyst should note that because of confidentiality restrictions, provider-reported condition information is not publicly available.
+In order to obtain complete condition information associated with an event, the data user/analyst must link to the MEPS 2011 Medical Conditions File.
+Details on how to link the 2011 STAZ file to the MEPS 2011 Medical Conditions File are provided in Section 5.3 and the MEPS 2011 Appendix File, HC-144I.
+The data user/analyst should note that provider-reported condition information is not publicly available because of confidentiality restrictions.

-The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2006 ICD-9-CM codes, including medical condition and V codes (Health Care Financing Administration, 1980) by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al., 1994; and Johnson and Sanchez, 1993).
-For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2006 Medical Conditions File.
-For frequencies of conditions by event type, please see the MEPS 2006 Appendix File, HC-102I.
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which was then coded by professional coders to fully-specified 2011 ICD-9-CM codes, including medical condition and V codes (Health Care Financing Administration, 1980).
+Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al., 1994; and

+Johnson and Sanchez, 1993).
+For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2011 Medical Conditions File.
+For frequencies of conditions by event type, please see the MEPS 2011 Appendix File, HC-144I.

 The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
-These categories, included on the file as IPCCC1X-IPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR), (Elixhauser, et al., 1998)] which aggregates conditions and V-codes into 263 mutually exclusive categories, most of which are clinically homogeneous.
+These categories, included on the file as IPCCC1X-IPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR), (Elixhauser, et al., 1998)] which aggregates conditions and V-codes into mutually exclusive categories, most of which are clinically homogeneous.

-In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
+In order to preserve member confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
 The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.
 Similarly, the procedure codes have been collapsed from fully-specified codes to two-digit code categories.
-Because of this collapsing, it is possible for there to be duplicate ICD-9-CM condition or procedure codes linked to a single medical event when different fullyspecified codes are collapsed into the same code.
-For more information on ICD-9-CM codes, see the HC-104 documentation.
+Because of this collapsing, it is possible for there to be duplicate ICD-9-CM condition or procedure codes linked to a single medical event when different fully-specified codes are collapsed into the same code.
+For more information on ICD-9-CM codes, see the MEPS 2011 Medical Conditions File documentation.

-The condition (and clinical classification codes) and procedure codes linked to each hospital inpatient stay event are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2006 Medical Conditions File in conjunction with this hospital inpatient stay event file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The condition, and clinical classification and procedure codes linked to each hospital inpatient stay event are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
+Data users/analysts who use the MEPS 2011 Medical Conditions File in conjunction with this hospital inpatient stay event file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.